Coordinate35/ngx_http_conf_debug_module/design.md

 **Keey in mind**, redefined data structure must keep same as definition in ngx_http_proxy_module.

-**The resule above base on assumption**: macro NGX_HTTP_CASELESS_FILESYSTEM hasn't defined(if defined, Nginx will take ~ as caseless)
+**The resule above base on assumption**: macro NGX_HTTP_CASELESS_FILESYSTEM hasn't been defined(if defined, Nginx will take ~ as caseless)

 ### Storage

-According to Nginx architecture, variable is a common ways for module comunication.
+According to Nginx architecture, variable is a common ways for comunication between modules.
 For the convenience for decoupling the output ways, variable is a good choice.

 In order to manager easily, there must be a variable name scheme to: